 When you ignore an issue, either for a specific layer or the entire document, that result will be hidden from the list.
 To view that result again, click on in the top-right of the window and choose Show Ignored Issues.

 When you’ve set the results window to show ignored issues, they’ll appear greyed out in the list to indicate that you’ve ignored them and they won’t be added to the count in any of the badges — either in the results window or in the toolbar.

 To stop ignoring an issue, first make sure you’ve set the results window to show ignored issues, then Control-click on the issue you’ve ignored and choose Stop Ignoring from the contextual menu.

 When developers publish updates to Assistants, you won’t automatically be prompted to upgrade.
 Instead, you’ll need to install a new version as you’ve done with previous ones.
 You can have more than one version of the same Assistant installed.

 Different documents can use different versions of the same Assistant.
-To change the version of an Assistant that a document uses, open the Assistants window, click on the cog icon and choose Manage Assistants.
+To change the version of an Assistant that a document uses, open the Assistants window, click on and choose Manage Assistants.
 From there, Control-click on the relevant Assistant and choose a new version from the contextual menu.

 If you’ve built a plugin for Sketch before, you’ll find building an Assistant easy.
 If you haven’t built a plugin before, you’ll find Assistants even more accessible.
 Unlike plugins, they don’t require you to create a UI — we’ll handle that for you.
 All you have to do is write the rules for your Assistant to follow.
 You could even adopt some of our ready-made rules and configure them to suit your needs.